rbkmoney/fraudo/README.md

 *   inBlackList("field")
 *   like("field", "regexp_in_java_style"[1])
 *   amount()
-*   countryBy("ip") - this function can return result "unknown", you must remember it!
+*   country() - this function can return result "unknown", you must remember it!
 ~~~~

 ##### group_field: